-INFO-messages with current statuses of meters/sensors contain also service information about battery voltage and processor temperature.
-These messages are transferred through the Sigfox network to the central network server ("Back-End"), from which there are forwarded to assigned IP-address of their addressee through the Internet.
+The INFO-messages are transferred through the Sigfox network to the central network server ("Back-End"), from which there are forwarded to assigned IP-address of their addressee through the Internet.
 The addressee of the messages is an application server of remote reading service operator, where the messages are decoded and processed.